matsengrp/dpvt/README.md

 ## Logging training

 To view training logs, run `tensorboard --logdir .` and direct your browser to `http://localhost:6006/`.
+The tensorboard additionally shows ROC curves for the performance of classification on the test set.

 ## File structure of this repo